code-supply/git-mob/README.md

   Manager, this is `programs.git.extraConfig.commit.template`.
 - Install the packages into your Home Manager
 - Run `git mob ab bc` or `git solo` to work alone
+- Run `git mob pick` to choose from a terminal dialog!

 Alternatively, run directly: